Skip to main content

 The elegant Kurfürstendamm in Berlin is a legend and world-famous!
 Today it is the undisputed centrepiece of City West.
 Take your time for an enjoyable stroll down it - you won't be able to stop looking.
 Take a detour into the side streets, refresh yourself in one of the stylish little restaurants and discover upmarket shops and boutiques.

-Around 450 years ago, the Elector of Berlin rode along the Kurfürstendamm to hunt in the Grunewald forest.
-Today, Berliners and visitors to Berlin stroll down the Ku'damm to shop, be inspired by trendy fashion brands and elegant luxury labels and take a detour to the capital's upmarket interior design shops;
+Around 450 years ago, the Elector of Berlin rode along Kurfürstendamm to hunt in the Grunewald forest.
+Today, Berliners and visitors to Berlin stroll down the Ku'damm - as it is popularly known - to shop, be inspired by trendy fashion brands and elegant luxury labels and take a detour to the capital's upmarket interior design shops.

 City-West